ageneric/pygame-engine-indev/Assets/docs.md

 ## Groups
 Groups contain multiple sprites (SpriteNodes) and have a range of uses.
 By default, sprites are always in group 0 (the draw group) and can be added to any number of additional groups.

 A scene has a list of groups.
-This is displayed in the Inspector tab when nothing is selected as the scene groups table.
+This is displayed in the Attributes inspector when nothing is selected as the scene groups table.
 To get this list, use:
 `self.groups`
 (where self is a Scene)